 That's a dangerous hamster wheel for lawyers, especially if more people in your area start bidding on the same keywords and audience.
 You'll need to keep investing on a regular basis to get results.

 With organic search marketing, however, you build on your reputation and rankings over time, making it easier to see a snowball effect on your marketing efforts without bidding for ads daily.
-SEO for lawyers has much more long-term potential, especially for personal injury attorneys in that very competitive market.
+SEO for lawyers has much more long-term potential, especially for personal injury attorneys.

 Your pool of prospective clients who see or engage with paid ads is limited, too.
 Many people don't trust paid advertising; as many as 80% of search engine users ignore ads placed above organic search engine results.